jlikhuva/blog/posts/cancer_hallmarks.md

 ## The Enabling Hallmarks

-- How is that capability acheved?
+- How is that capability achieved?
 - What is the effect of having that capability?

 ### Genomic Instability